simon-ritchie/apysc/docstring_markdowns/apysc/_event/handler_circular_calling_util.md

 ## `_append_handler_name_to_last_of_list` function docstring

-Append a specified handler's name to the last of the list if the last one is an other handler's name.
-This function is used to unify last value regardless of `HandlerScope` setting.<hr>
+Append a specified handler's name to the list last if the last one is the other handler's name.
+This function is for the unifying last value regardless of the `HandlerScope` setting.<hr>

 **[Parameters]**

 - `handler_name`: str
-  - Targer handler name.
+  - Target handler name.
 - `handler_names`: list of str
   - List to be appended.